Tuplanolla/adom-tas/README.md

 ## Notes

+The attributes of a character are set when the text "You are born to be a male gnome." appears and varied until the text "You are now a fully learned wizard." appears.
+The items of a character are generated when the talent menu opens.
 A character is considered generated when the text "You are now a fully learned wizard." appears.

 Putting the resource file `ADOM.DBG` in the current working directory will enable ADoM's debug mode.
 I have no idea what it does,